 Phase 7: Sneak Preview

-In the past years I was blessed with the opportunity to test my talks in front of a smaller audiences.
+In the past years I was blessed with the opportunity to test my talks in front of smaller audiences.
 I thought that’s what I’m doing when I accepted to come to PyCon Ukraine in Lviv.

 Interestingly, I’ve come to take smaller events more seriously than the big ones.
 If a small conference pays for my travels and gives me a prominent slot, I have both more responsibility and attention than if I paid my way to an event where I’m one of many speakers.